 I’m from Missouri, the Show-me state.
 Translation?
 That means we usually need a little convincing before we decide for ourselves.
 With that in mind, here’s a little nutritional chart I put together comparing some standard breakfast fare to tofu.
 Many thanks to the folks at Calorie King for the nutritional information:

 Ahh, tofu, the wonder food.
 For fewer calories it provides more protein, no cholesterol, less fat and a LOT less sodium.

 Even if you’re now convinced of tofu’s nutritional value, your next question might be something like this.
-“How can I cook it so it doesn’t taste gross?”
+“How can I cook tofu so it doesn’t taste gross?”